CPSC-1517/Take-Home-Exercises-Sep-2024/Exercise2/README.md

 ## Create Unit testing methods

  Create a unit testing project (.Net Core 8.0) called `BooksUnitTestsEx2` for this exercise.
 Add it to your solution.
 Create a class called `Book_Should` to hold your unit test code.
-Add a reference to your BookSystem project to this project.
+Add a reference of your BookSystem project to this project.
 The following table indicates the unit test cases to create.
 Unit Test names are left up to you.
 The required tests are outlined in the following table.
 You are to use NuGet FluentAssertions package within the xUnit testing project. **Group your unit tests within regions by Class item.**

 #### Unit Tests